omidfarhang/omid.dev/content/posts/2024/2024-06-11-the-perils-of-improper-use-of-frameworks-and-libraries.en.md

 The proper use of frameworks and libraries is a critical skill for developers at all levels.
 By understanding the underlying concepts, evaluating the necessity of dependencies, keeping them updated, and adhering to best practices, you can avoid common pitfalls and build robust, maintainable applications.
 Remember, the goal is to leverage these tools to enhance your productivity and code quality, not to become overly dependent on them.
 Stay informed, keep learning, and always strive for best practices in your development endeavors.

 By following these guidelines, you can ensure that you are using frameworks and libraries to their fullest potential, while minimizing the risks associated with their improper use.
-Happy coding!